alexsoft12/LaravelCalendar/README.md

 ## Screenshot
 ![Screenshot](img/cal_screen.png)

-Calendar shows event title as link to event page when scheduled for a given date.
+Calendar screenshot showing event title as link to event page, when scheduled for a given date.

 ## License
 No license was included with original code.
 Awaiting licensing details from upstream.
 Any changes made as of this repo are licensed AGPL.